lawrennd/snippets/_data-science/includes/osm-access-assess-address.md

 Demonstrate this by importing your repository below and calling a couple example functions.

-Using the lessons from the article, have a look at the functionality you created, and identify generalisable Access, Assess and Address functionality that could come in useful in the future.}
+Using the lessons from the article, have a look at the functionality you created, and identify generalisable Access, Assess and Address functionality that could come in useful in the future.

 **Access functionality** we've created:
 - Connection to OpenStreetMap API via OSMnx